Performing arts: African performing arts

-Indigenous African performance traditions are rooted in ritual, storytelling, movement, and music.
+Africa has much cultural diversity, with over 3,000 ethnic groups.
+Many indigenous African performance traditions incorporate dance, song, music, and mime elements.
 Performances were communal with the storytellers and audience interacting and participating in call and response, which is characterized by a vocalist singing a phrase that is then echoed or responded to with a new phrase by the other performers and/or audience.
-This ancient tradition is rooted in many African cultures.